Burn pit: Health effects

 According to the Army, proper waste management practices have reduced the spread of infectious diseases that contributed significantly to mortality and morbidity in military populations.

 Veterans Affairs Registry

-The Veterans Affairs Airborne Hazards and Open Burn Pit Registry established in 2014 to gather information about veterans and service members collected through a question regarding exposure to burn pits air.
-Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn or 1990-1991 Gulf War veterans and service members can use the registry questionnaire to report exposures to airborne hazards (such as smoke from burn pits, oil-well fires, or pollution during deployment), as well as other exposures and health concerns.
+The Veterans Affairs Airborne Hazards and Open Burn Pit Registry was established in 2014 to gather information about veterans and service members collected through a question regarding exposure to burn pits air.
+Service members who participated in Operation Enduring Freedom, Operation Iraqi Freedom, Operation New Dawn, or the 1990-1991 Gulf War can use the registry questionnaire to report exposures to airborne hazards (such as smoke from burn pits, oil-well fires, or pollution during deployment), as well as other exposures and health concerns.